elonmasai7/Finance_pal/README.md

 # FinancePal FinanceDApps
-FinanceDApps for quick testing & prototyping in FinancePay.
+Financepal for quick testing & prototyping in FinancePal.

 ## How to use

-1. Create FinanceDApps in the `/dApps` folder
+1. Create Financepal in the `/dApps` folder
 2. Import the DApp in the `App.tsx` file
 3. Run the following command to start the DApp